 Annual Estimated Cost for Non-EU Student

-We understand that pursuing doctoral studies implies a massive financial commitment and we strongly encourage students to seek out bursaries and scholarships that might be available to them.
-Listed below are current opportunities for funding as well as some of the scholarships past PhD Students have been able to avail of:
+We understand that pursuing doctoral studies implies a significant financial commitment and we strongly encourage students to seek out bursaries and scholarships that might be available to them.
+Listed below are current opportunities for funding as well as some of the scholarships past PhD Students have avail of:

 - PhD Provost Award under Dr Frédérique Vallieres.
 (Provost's PhD Project Awards).
 Closing Date: June 30th 2018.

 - Irish Aid Fellowships (Irish Aid)